ParkerGits/getting-started-with-angular-notes/01-say-hello-world-to-angular-2.md

   title = 'angular2-fundamentals';
 }
 ```
-Our component template is defined by **app.component.html**.
-To match the lesson, we can make the following changes:
+Our component templateUrl property points to **app.component.html**.
+To match the webpage in the lesson, we can make the following changes:
 ### app.component.ts
 ```js
 import { Component } from '@angular/core';